-We are all living in an age where the internet has become a storehouse for everything.
-A browser provides us with a gateway to surf for things over the World Wide Web.
+We all live in an age where the internet has become a storehouse for everything.
+A browser provides a gateway to surf for things over the World Wide Web.
 Most of you would have used Google Chrome as a browser.
-And of course, it doesn’t always run as per your desire.
-It does show some error messages and most of the times it is difficult to understand what it wants to convey.
-Among all those errors and pop-ups, the most common of all that you would have come across would be Confirm Form Resubmission.
-The possible error code is possible to see below:
+It doesn’t always run as per your desire.
+It does show some error messages; most of the time, it isn’t easy to understand what it wants to convey.
+Among all those errors and pop-ups, the most common you would have come across would be Confirm Form Resubmission.
+The possible error code is seen below:

 “Press the reload button to resubmit the data needed to load the page”